whimsical-krobus/ZOO/README.md

 # 🐾 Fantasia Zoo Webpage

 Welcome to the **Fantasia Zoo Webpage** — a fictional, educational website designed to showcase a variety of animals in a visually engaging and responsive layout.
-This project demonstrates the use of **HTML, CSS, and JavaScript** to create an interactive and mobile-friendly experience.
+This project demonstrates the use of **HTML, CSS, and JavaScript** to create an interactive and mobile-friendly experience, it is an ongoing project where I get to showcase my creativity while I'm developing my skills in frontend web development.

 ---